plymouth-neuroimaging/mirc-ctp/README.md

 ...

 ```
 If you have multiple versions of JDK installed in you system, `ant` may not use the JDK 8 for building your application, which could cause an error later (java.lang.UnsupportedClassVersionError).
-You can specify the path of JDK 8 by adding `JAVACMD=<NEW_JAVA_HOME>/bin/java` to
+You can specify the path of JDK 8 for `ant` by adding `JAVACMD=<NEW_JAVA_HOME>/bin/java` to
 the file `~/.antrc`.

 You should now have a directory called `DAT` which contains the `DicomAnonymizerTool`.
 You can try running it: